const-dev/pylori/README.md

     $ sudo port install python27 py27-wxpython-devel mplayer-devel ImageMagick

-On Linux, you could install required packages with the package management tool on your system.
+On Linux, you could install required packages with package management tools on your system.
 For example, on Ubuntu:

     $ sudo apt-get install python python-wxgtk2.8 mplayer imagemagick